 Still making films in the digital age, Oliveira made “Christopher Columbus – The Enigma” in 2007 and “Gebo and the Shadow” in 2012, which was screened at the 69th Venice International Film Festival.

-Despite his frailty, he made an appearance at the 2014 premier of his last film, "The Old Man of Belem".
+Despite his frailty, he made an appearance on his 106th birthday at the 2014 premier of his last film, “The Old Man of Belem”.